rodolfovictor/rockverse/docs/source/install.rst

     $ mpirun -n 5 python -m mpi4py.bench helloworld

 depending on your installation.
-You should get an output similar to this:
+You should get an output similar to this ('localhost' will be the hostname in your machine):

 .. code-block:: sh